-Experience the Holy Land and all of its complexities, listening to stories and serving in meaningful ways.
+Experience the Holy Land and all its complexities, listening to stories and growing in your understanding.
+Ask big questions and engage your faith in a new way as you learn more about the complexities and conflicts that exist in the Holy Land and similar places around the world.
 We invite you to see the Bible come alive in a new way and discover HOPE in the most unlikely places.

 Are you between 21 and 30-years old?
-Check out our Holy Land IMMERSION program and spend 1-3 months living with host families and serving in Israel and Palestine!
+Check out EM's longer-term 1-3 month Holy Land missions experiences for young adults.
+Live with host families as you learn and serve in Israel and Palestine!

 Bethlehem is the birthplace of Jesus, a quiet town in the midst of ongoing conflict.
 Located in the West Bank, it's a short drive from Jerusalem and many important religious sites.
 The Church of the Nativity was built in 339 A.D. over what is traditionally believed to be the cave or home where Jesus was born.
 As you walk down Star Street, you'll see old shops and homes where Mary & Joseph would have passed on their journey from Nazareth.
 Get a view of the Shepherds' Field where the angels appeared to frightened shepherds.
 Talk with local shop owners who sell wood carvings, fabrics and coffee and if you're lucky enough to visit during Christmas, see the large tree with lights and ornaments in the middle of Manger Square.
 Palestinian Christians are especially proud to call Bethlehem and the surrounding towns their home, welcoming people from around the world into their community to experience Christ's birth in a new way.